• Skip to main content

 For the 'cheese' sauce:

-• 2 tbsp dairy-free margarine
+• 2 tablespoon dairy-free margarine

-• 2 tbsp plain flour
+• 2 tablespoon plain flour

 • 300 ml dairy-free milk (I used oat, but soya or nut would work well too)